zeferreira/how-to-setup-rabbitmq-broker-with-docker-for-mqtt/README.md

 As you know, our use case has a server with authentication.
 So we need to choose the username and password for our RabbitMQ server.
 I want to keep the server configuration as simple as possible because there is a lot of small details when you try to use MQTT over RabbitMQ and if we create another user we will just add another detail without add any important information from the protocol perspective.
 So, I will use the default user of the image (guest:guest) to access the server and we can talk a little bit about the rabbitmq permission model with mqtt.

 Rabbitmq uses **Virtual Hosts** to create logic groups for resources (queues, exchanges, connections, user permissions, etc).
 So, each user permission is handled within a virtual host and user access to the MQTT structure within RabbitMQ is not an exception.
-You can see it when we create the configuration file for rabbitmq:
+You can see it when we created the configuration file for rabbitmq:

 Remember the config file:
 ```